Community Risk Assessment

 Historical profile/historical visualization: with a historical profile, a community can build up a picture of past events, track changes in the environment and behaviours and understand causal links.
 Awareness of these patterns can influence the decisions that community members take when planning projects.
 With historical visualization, the community creates a chart showing how key aspects of their lives have changed over time.
 It can show up changes in housing, trees, river levels, livestock and hazards and helps people to think about how their susceptibility to certain risks may continue to change in the future.

-Household/neighbourhood vulnerability assessment: tool useful for helping households – and by extension neighbourhoods – to assess their level of vulnerability so that action can be taken to reduce it.
+Household/neighborhood vulnerability assessment: tool useful for helping households – and by extension neighbourhoods – to assess their level of vulnerability so that action can be taken to reduce it.
 It assists in assessing how vulnerable the household/neighbourhood is in relation to likely hazards and risks, taking into account key factors such as type of housing, rivers, evacuation routes, electricity, gas and drainage.

 Livelihoods analysis and coping strategies analysis